KasinaDheeraj/DetectO/README.md

 # **DetectO**
 ### **Project Overview**
-- This repository is of a Text Detection app which was build using Tesseract API for text detection from pre-existing images or through camera capture and copying them to clipboard or saving them.
+- This repository is of a Text Detection app which was build using ML kit for text detection from pre-existing images or through camera capture and copying them to clipboard or saving them.
 - SQLite is used for saving the text detected and the saved text will be displayed on main screen with search feature enabled for searching through saved notes.
 - Image cropping will be enabled to crop to desired area for detection.
 - Apart from text detection user can also take notes and save them.